-- 32.2 In each Common Marking Scheme, Colleges and Schools may amplify, but not alter, the overall description of grades. - 32.3 Boards of Examiners make a statement on how marks are held, and to how many decimal places, during the internal processing of the marks for a course.
-Practice within a Board of Examiners needs to be consistent. - 32.4 Some degree programmes in ECA use a grading, rather than marking, assessment scheme.
-The ECA grade scheme comprises nine category bands and uses letter grades rather than numbers. - 32.5 Degree programmes may choose to use a grading system of pass/fail for particular courses.
-This is approved through the course and programme approval process.
+- 35.2 In each Common Marking Scheme, Colleges and Schools may amplify, but not alter, the overall description of grades. - 35.3 Boards of Examiners make a statement on how marks are held, and to how many decimal places, during the internal processing of the marks for a course.
+Practice within a Board of Examiners needs to be consistent.

-Regulation 33 Provisional marks
+Regulation 36 Provisional marks